mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Rotation
 --------

-This allows you to affect Angle of your brush-tip with Sensors.
+This allows you to affect Angle of your brush tip with Sensors.

 .. image:: /images/brushes/Krita_2_9_brushengine_rotation.png